 - Apply the foot brake another four times, holding it down on the fourth application.
 The pressure should not have fallen by more than half normal system operating pressure.
-If it has, do not use the vehicle before your brake system has been - 4 Recharge air system.
+If it has, do not use the vehicle before your brake system has been checked by a professional. - 4 Recharge air system.